 Issue #2: It is an obscene luxury.
 You should clean your own mess!

 It is a bit absurd that some people think you are inefficient if you can’t manage your own house chores.
-Maybe because it is part of the lifestyle of generations before us that every house has the full time mother who look over and manages every affairs inside the home.
+Maybe because it is part of the lifestyle of generations before us that every house has a full-time mother who looks over and manages every affair inside the home.
 But we have to be realistic that today the said setup is no longer the majority.
-Most of the family today have set of parents working longer hours outside their houses.
+Most of the family today have a set of parents working longer hours outside their houses.
 Therefore, going home into a clean house after a long day of hard work is the least reward they can get.

 Issue #3: Paper works can be intimidating.

 Hiring a house cleaner can be complicated, yes, if you don’t know with whom you are dealing with.
 That is why it is still safe to work with a cleaning company that can give you a clear contract of protection.
 Even though you are just contemplating to hire help for a onetime event like the end of tenancy cleaning, the last thing you would want to deal with on that stage is to be held liable by your former landlord for the broken fixture caused by the house cleaner you hire, but what if it happens?
 Therefore, before you sign any contract, read, read and read.
 If you need to clarify anything then use your right to ask.
 Remember it is better to be extra careful than sorry.